 In addition to the above, students registered part-time for credit bearing courses and part-time for non-credit bearing courses, the total of which would be equivalent to full-time status, are allowed to work as student employees.
 Written verification from the student’s academic department of study may be required for employment.

-In compliance with the Immigration Control and Reform Act of 1986, students must also complete the I-9 Form and submit ORIGINAL documentation to the SEO staff which verifies their eligibility to work.
+In compliance with the Immigration Control and Reform Act of 1986, students must also complete the I-9 process as outlined and submit ORIGINAL documentation to the SEO staff which verifies their eligibility to work.
 Students will not be allowed to work on-campus without proper employment eligibility verification.
 Failure to comply with this governmental regulation may result in fines of up to $10,000 per infraction imposed upon the employing department.

 Students who have met all employment criteria (completed I-9 and full-time registration status) will be given an Employment Eligibility Card, or SEO Card, the color of which will change each academic year.
 An up-to-date eligibility card will verify registration status for the current semester or intersession, in addition to I-9 and visa status, and Federal Work-Study award.
 This card verifies to you, the employer, that the student is eligible to work on-campus.